Instant Expressive Gaussian Head Avatars at Over 100 FPS: Results

 \paragraph{Baselines.} We compare our method against other{ existing} open-source feed-forward methods, including the state-of-the-art GAN-based 2D facial animation method LivePortrait \cite{guo2024liveportrait}, diffusion-based 2D facial animation methods HunyuanPortrait~\cite{xu2025hunyuanportrait} and X-NeMo \cite{zhao2025x}, 3DMM-based 3D facial animation methods InvertAvatar~\cite{zhao2024invertavatar} and GAGAvatar \cite{gagavatar}, and 3D facial animation methods with learned motion space Portrait4D-v2~\cite{deng2024portrait4dv2} and VOODOO-XP \cite{voodooxp}.
 Furthermore, {for an additional fairer comparison and} to illustrate the benefits of our proposed animation representation, we also train {the best-performing prior 3D-based methods} Portrait4D-v2 and GAGAavatar from scratch using our synthetic dataset with multi-view images estimated and denote them as Portrait4D-v2\textsuperscript{\textdagger} and GAGAvatar\textsuperscript{\textdagger}.

 \paragraph{Qualitative results.} We provide qualitative comparisons in Fig.~\ref{fig:qualitative}.
 Generally, other 3D-aware methods create muted expressions even when retrained with our synthetic dataset and do not faithfully synthesize expressions in the driving image.
 Especially, in the first row, the 3D-aware methods cannot remove the extreme mouth motion in the source frame and the right wrinkles near the mouth are leaked into the driven results.
-InvertAvatar occasionally produces collapsed 3D head geometry.
+InvertAvatar occasionally produces collapsed 3D head geometry (third and forth rows).
 Among the 2D-based methods, X-NeMo mostly produces impressive results, but occasionally distorts head shape under a large pose change (third row) and hallucinates details (e.g., added cheek color in the fourth row).
 HunYuanPortrait cannot faithfully transfer the pose and expression in the second, third and fourth rows.
 LivePortrait creates dampened mouth expressions in the second to fourth rows.
 Even after retraining with our expressive synthetic dataset, Portrait4D-v2\textsuperscript{\textdagger} and GAGAvatar\textsuperscript{\textdagger} produce less accurate expression transfer results.
-In contrast, our method faithfully transfers the expression and pose and is on par with X-NeMo while maintaining the identity and being $3500\times$ faster (see Tab.~\ref{table:face-quan}).
+In contrast, our method faithfully transfers the expression and pose and is on par with X-NeMo while maintaining the identity and being $3500\times$ faster (see Tab.~\ref{table:cross-reenactment}).
 Please find more comparison in the supplementary.
 We further provide multi-view rendering results in Fig.~\ref{fig:more-results}.
-Despite extreme expressions present in the source images, our method can infer the occluded regions, such as the closed eyes, and produces the output with consistent identity in the source image and motions in the driving image.
+Despite extreme expressions being present in the source images, our method can infer the occluded regions, such as the closed eyes, produces outputs with identity consistent with that of the source image and motions consistent with the driving image.